Rugby Legends To Play In Team Match Play Event - Rugby World

 Format

-They will all feature in a Friday Pro-am, followed by paired match play contests over nine holes on Saturday and Sunday, concluding with singles matches on Sunday afternoon deciding the winning team.
+They will all feature in a Friday Pro-am, followed by paired match-play contests over nine holes on Saturday and Sunday, concluding with singles matches on Sunday afternoon to decide the winning team.

 Tom Brookes, the founder of the Icons Series Concept, said: “There are lots of other special features for spectators to enjoy at the event that’s designed to be inclusive for both rugby and golf fans, with adults gaining entry for just £20 and anyone under the age of 18 for free each day.